-You’ll qualify for tax exemption if you’re eligible for the higher rate of the mobility component of the Disability Living Allowance (DLA), enhanced rate mobility component of Personal Independence Payment (PIP), or War Pensioner's Mobility Supplement or Armed Forces Independence Payment.
+You’ll qualify for tax exemption if you’re eligible for the higher rate of mobility component of the Disability Living Allowance (DLA), enhanced rate mobility component of Personal Independence Payment (PIP), War Pensioner's Mobility Supplement or Armed Forces Independence Payment.

 You apply for exemption from road tax when you apply for your road tax online, or by phone or at a post office.

 If you get PIP at the standard mobility rate, you will be eligible for a reduction in road tax.
 You will have to apply directly to the DVLA for a road tax reduction.

 Updated November 2020